This best practice article outlines the importance of adhering to the MindTouch site structure.

 The MindTouch "knowledge tree" structure

-MindTouch offers both a hierarchical structure (expanding downward and outward) and a taxonomy structure (relationship mapping).
-The hierarchy is used to organize content for navigation, while MindTouch simultaneously builds content relationships, helping narrow information searches dramatically.
+MindTouch offers both a hierarchical structure (expanding downward and outward) and a taxonomical structure (relationship mapping).
+The hierarchy is used to organize content for navigation, while MindTouch simultaneously builds content relationships, which helps to focus search results.

 The term "knowledge tree" is used as a soft analogy to the association between a tree and your site's structure, where the trunk would act as the top of your hierarchy and the branches act as categories and guides that inevitably lead to your leaves, a.k.a. your articles (content).